s-amberg/cpla/week10/README.md

 In order to simplify you life a little, we have implemented a small HTTP parser/generator library called `simple_http`.
 Please note that this library is **not** production ready and only implements the subset of functionality required for these exercises.

-In general, you will want to include the `simple_http.h` library header which will provide you with the required types and functions.
+In general, you will want to include the `simple_http.hpp` library header which will provide you with the required types and functions.
 For you exercises, you will be working with the following types (member function lists are not necessarily complete but include what you will likely need):

 ```c++